-- Determine the quality of different types of packaging materials - Determine the migration characteristics of the various packaging materials - Investigate the water vapour transmission rate of packaging materials - Develop skills related to basic tests on food packaging materials - Infer the basics for operating the different types of packaging equipments
+- Determine the quality of different types of packaging materials. - Determine the migration characteristics of the various packaging materials. - Investigate the water vapour transmission rate of packaging materials. - Develop skills related to basic tests on food packaging materials. - Infer the basics for operating the different types of packaging equipments.

-- 1. Test the quality of different types of packaging materials - 2.
-Experiment the migration characteristics of the given packaging materials - 3.
-Conduct test on water vapour transmission rate of packaging materials - 4.
-Examine the water absorption capacity of paper and paperboards - 5.
-Illustrate the working of different packaging equipments - 6.
-Demonstrate packaging requirements and their selection for raw and processed foods
+- 1. Test the quality of different types of packaging materials. - 2.
+Experiment the migration characteristics of the given packaging materials. - 3.
+Conduct test on water vapour transmission rate of packaging materials. - 4.
+Examine the water absorption capacity of paper and paperboards. - 5.
+Demonstrate packaging requirements and their selection for raw and processed food. - 6.
+Estimating the shelf life of coated foods.

-- 1. Measurement of thickness of packaging materials - 2.
-Measurement of basic weight and grammage of paper and paperboards - 3.
-Measurement of water absorption of paper and paper boards (Cobb Test) - 4.
-Identification of plastic films - 5.
-Study of vacuum packaging machine, bottle filling machine and form-fill-seal machine - 6.
-Determination of lacquer integrity test - 7.
-Determination of seal integrity, ink adhesion - 8.
-Measurement of grease resistance of papers - 9.
-Determination of the migration characteristics of the given material acid as stimulant - 10.
-Determination of the migration characteristics of the given material alcohol as stimulant - 11.
-Determination of the water vapor Transmission rate of the given packaging material.
+- 1. Measurement of thickness of packaging materials. - 2.
+Measurement of basic weight and grammage of paper and paperboards. - 3.
+Measurement of water absorption of paper and paper boards (Cobb Test). - 4.
+Study of vacuum packaging machine, bottle filling machine and form-fill-seal machine. - 5.
+Determination of lacquer integrity test. - 6.
+Determination of Water Vapor Transmission rate of Packaging Material. - 7.
+Determination of grease resistance of papers used in food industry butter paper & toffee wraps. - 8.
+Determination of adhesive test of tapes. - 9.
+Experiment on sealing of plastic cups. - 10.
+Estimation the shelf life of edible coated Food Samples.

+Semester-VII

-20BTFT791 Semester-VII PROJECT WORK PHASE I 2H-1C
+PROJECT WORK PHASE I

-Instruction Hours/week: L:0 T:0 P:2 Marks: Internal:40 External:60 Total:100
+Instruction Hours/week: L:0 T:0 P:2 Marks: Internal:40 External:60 Total:100 End Semester Exam:3 Hours